Who else is on the meditation app market

 Meditation library

 Content is what keeps users engaged and increases the Customer Retention Rate (CRR) of a meditation app.
 The more diverse your content is, the more people will stay in the app, browsing and trying new sessions.
-Usually, apps offer different length meditations, guided and unguided options, and thematic sections: sleep, anxiety, fear of flying, and so on.
+Usually, apps offer different lengths of meditation, guided and unguided options, and thematic sections: sleep, anxiety, fear of flying, and so on.
 We recommend dividing meditations into logical groups, so users can easily navigate through the library.

 Headspace / Calm personal libraries